canonical/real-time-ubuntu-docs/docs/tutorial/6-locks.rst

 where ``calls-remaining`` was a global variable.

 In those examples, clarity mattered more and so locks were left out.
 Generally though, they're essential --- thread-safety is paramount.
-Open `lock.c`_ to see one way of making the :file:`fifo.c` example thread-safe:
+Download :download:`lock.c` to see one way of making the :file:`fifo.c` example thread-safe:

 .. code-block:: C